LaunchAcademy/java-jsp-marathon/java-jsp-marathon.md

 So that I can order baked goods
 ```

+We want to be able to save our orders in our database.
+A migration and an entity to help persist these orders have been provided.

+1. Create an `OrderService` DAO to handle our database operations.
+This file will require a new package under `orders`.
+Set up a method in this `Service` to persist a record to the database

+2. Create a `Controller` to route our traffic.
+Ensure that a user can visit `/orders/new`

-1. Set up a page with the path `/orders/new`.
-On that page should be a form to place an order.
+3. Create a new folder under `webapp` called `views` then under that `orders`.
+Within that `orders` folder create a JSP called `form.jsp` with a form to place an order.
 The form should contain the following fields:
   - Username
   - Item Name
   - Item Quantity (greater than 0 and less than or equal to 24)
-  - Gluten Free (y/n)
+  - Gluten Free (true/false) - use a radio button
-  - Vegan (y/n)
   - Item Image URL

-2. We want to be able to save our orders in our database.
-Add a migration and an entity to persist these orders to the database.
-All fields should be required.
-3. Create your POST route to receive the form submission.
-Orders should be saved to the database.
+4. Create your POST route to receive the form submission.
+Orders should be saved to the database using the `OrderService`.
 Submitting the form should redirect us to the index page outlined below, at `/orders`.
-Don't worry about setting up this page or route just yet.
+Don't worry about setting up this page or route just yet

 ### Viewing Orders